 - Check for $500

-Nominations will open in December for the 2021 NHS National Advisers of the Year.
+Nominations for the 2021 NHS National Advisers of the Year are now open.

 In 1921, Edward Rynearson successfully spearheaded the drive among members of the newly-created National Association of Secondary School Principals (NASSP) to establish the National Honor Society (NHS).
 The school where he served as principal, the Fifth Avenue School in Pittsburgh, PA, became the “alpha” chapter of NHS—the first chapter to be established.
 Through his efforts, news of the organization and its successes spread throughout the new principals’ association and across the nation.